-Table 20: Proposed expenditure profile - Noosa Sewage Treatment Plant (\$m)
+Table 22: Proposed expenditure profile - Noosa Sewage Treatment Plant (\$m)

-SKM found the proposed capital expenditure to be prudent and efficient for the 2010/11 financial year only at this stage as there is insufficient information to determine whether the project is prudent and efficient beyond 2010/11.
-For example, the works program and delivery method for this project have not been finalised.
+SKM found the proposed capital expenditure to be prudent and efficient for the 2010/11 financial year only as there was insufficient information to determine whether the project is prudent and efficient beyond 2010/11.
+For example, the works program and delivery method for this project had not been finalised at the time of SKM's review.

-While noting that the availability of information is consistent with the stage of the project, SKM recommend that the project budget for 2011/12 be removed for price monitoring purposes pending a review of additional information such as the works program and delivery method once it becomes available.
+While noting that the availability of information is consistent with the stage of the project, SKM recommended that the project budget for 2011/12 be removed for price monitoring purposes pending a review of additional information such as the works program and delivery method once it becomes available.

-SKM confirmed that based on available information, there is a demonstrated need for the project.
-SKM advise that the proposed project costs appear to be reasonable but there is insufficient information to determine whether the project is efficient in accordance with the Authority's Monitoring Framework.
+SKM confirmed that based on available information, there was a demonstrated need for the project.
+SKM advised that the proposed project costs appear to be reasonable but there was insufficient information to determine whether the project is efficient in accordance with the Authority's Monitoring Framework.

-The Authority accepts SKM's findings that the expenditure proposed for 2010/11 remain in the budget.
-The Authority will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs (see Table 21).
+In the Draft Report, the Authority accepted SKM's findings that the expenditure proposed for 2010/11 remain in the budget.
+The Authority advised that it will review the budget for 2011/12 and beyond further before making a decision on the prudency and efficiency of these costs (see Table 23).